This article was written by Dipak Naker, co-director of the violence prevention NGO, Raising Voices.

 4. Everyone wants to create better schools

-Such converging and intersecting set of priorities give rise to a collective momentum to act on ideas that can advance shared goals.
+Such a converging and intersecting set of priorities gives rise to a collective momentum to act on ideas that can advance shared goals.
 In such a fertile environment, if prevention of VAC is made a priority of these collective aspirations, the intervention has a unique chance of gaining traction.

 5. VAC has an impact on the child’s cognitive development